masc-ucsc/docs/docs/pyrope/03-bundle.md

 }
 ```

-Pyrope compiler will allow an index of an array/tuple with unknowns or invalid.
+Pyrope compiler will allow an index of an array/tuple with unknowns.
+If the
-If the index is a `nil` a simulation error is generated.
-If the index has
-unknown bits `?` but the compiler can not know, the result will have unknowns
+index has unknown bits (`0sb?` or `0b1?0`) but the compiler can not know, the
-(see [internals](10-internals.md) for more details).
-Notice that the only way
+result will have unknowns (see [internals](10-internals.md) for more details).
-to have unknowns is that somewhere else a variable or a memory was explicitly
+Notice that the only way to have unknowns is that somewhere else a variable or
-initialized with unknowns.
-The default initialization in Pyrope is 0, not
+a memory was explicitly initialized with unknowns.
+The default initialization
-unknown like Verilog.
+in Pyrope is 0, not unknown like Verilog.

 ## Attributes/Fields